priyadarshi/Applozic-Chat-SDK-Documentation/README.md

-Integrate chat and messaging into your android app without developing or maintaining any infrastructure.
+Android chat and messaging library that lets you enable real time chat without developing or maintaining any infrastructure.

 ### Getting Started